ShaheerSyed/LusSTR_GUI/README.md

 ## Important Note

 The **working directory** for LusSTR is the directory where the `lusstr_gui.py` file is located.
-That means whichever folder or directory you place the `lusstr_gui.py` file in will become the working directory for LusSTR.
+That means if you decide to place the `lusstr_gui.py` file in another location, that location will become the working directory for LusSTR.
 All input files and output files need to be specified in that directory.
+If you do decide to place it in a different folder, make sure to also transfer all other files from this repository to that folder: `.streamlit` and `logo.png`.
+Otherwise, the fancy fonts and themes of the GUI will be missing, but it will still be functional.